w3c/github-cache/README.md

 - `ttl` : the maximum number of minutes since the last retrieval from GitHub
 - `fields` : a comma-separated list of object property names to include in the returned object

-By default, the ttl is 6 hours for GitHub routes, and 24 hours for additional routes.
+By default, the ttl is 6 hours for all routes.

-Additional routes take times to compute so using a ttl below 24 hours may result in long delays for the response (you may get back HTTP 504 the first time you try).
+Additional routes take times to compute so using a ttl below 6 hours may result in long delays for the response (you may get back HTTP 504 the first time you try).

 ## Starting the server